seraogianluca/IR2/Operational/Operations.md

 These components are provided by **external** suppliers for the following reason:

-- suppliers have specialized research and know-how: the can provide us very high quality components
+- suppliers have  research and know-how: the can provide us very high quality components

 - future volume requirements are uncertain